Travelling in Tonga: What You Need to Know

 The amount of time we have to spend at a destination is not typically our choice, but Tonga can provide an ideal getaway from as little as three days to two weeks (or more)!
 In three days, you can explore many different sights across Tongatapu, while two weeks gives you enough time to explore four major island groups should you be an active traveller.
 Check out our Tonga itineraries to plan your trip!

 5. Choose From a Variety of Ways to Get Around

-Transport is all part of the experience of Tonga, where getting between islands can be a scenic and comforable experience on a domestic flight.
+Transport is all part of the experience of Tonga, where getting between islands can be a scenic and comfortable experience on a domestic flight.
 Alternatively, enjoy a local and cultural experience by taking one of the ferries between the islands.
 Even on land, there are several amazing ways to get around, from your own personal road trip by hiring a car to, our favourite, hiring a horse!
 Learn more about getting around in 10 Ways to Get Around Tonga.